Dr Alicja Syska

 Eyes on America: Rethinking Popular Culture – English, History & History of Art 6th Form Conference, 2015

 Annual lectures for the Shanghai Summer School as well as Open Days for Schools, at Plymouth University.
-Topics:

-Poster presentation: ‘Stand Out: A Creative Approach to Employability for Humanities Students’, Vice-Chancellor’s 16th Annual Teaching and Learning Conference.
+Poster: ‘Stand Out: A Creative Approach to Employability for Humanities Students’, Vice-Chancellor’s 16th Annual Teaching and Learning Conference.
 University of Plymouth, 2018.

 ‘Stand Out: Profiles in Employability’, Vice-Chancellor’s 15th Annual Teaching and Learning Conference.
 University of Plymouth, 2017.

-Poster presentation: Writing as a creative exploration with image as a pedagogical tool.
+Poster: Writing as a creative exploration with image as a pedagogical tool.
 Vice-Chancellor's 14th Annual Teaching and Learning Conference, Plymouth University, 2016.